261 Main St., Magnolia 44643

 On-Duty Ranger: 330.353.2377

 Explore how innovation, transportation, and community connections transformed the Magnolia Flouring Mills from a small town mill to a nationally recognized producer, capable of winning gold medals at two World’s Fairs!
-You can purchase locally grown and freshly milled cornmeal, birdseed, animal feeds, and other farm products at the Mill Store, too!
+You can purchase locally grown and freshly milled cornmeal!

 Built in 1834 by Richard Elson along the route of the Sandy & Beaver Canal, the Magnolia Flouring Mills remained in the Elson family for 171 years before being acquired by the Stark County Park District in 2005.
 Added to the National Register of Historic Places in 2000, the iconic five-story red mill preserves the history of the small town, agricultural communities of rural Stark County.
 The 4.97-acre property in downtown Magnolia also includes a segment of the Sandy & Beaver Canal behind the mill, the water rights for the canal, and Dam #6.